fredaas/grow/README.txt

 --------------------------------------------------------------------------------

-    Grow can gather information about the depth, content, and size of directory structures using the --info-report flag:
+    Grow can gather information about the depth, content, and size of directory structures using the --info (-i) flag:

         $ grow -i